TabithaSW/Steam_SentimentAnalysis/README.md

 **IN PROGRESS:**

-- For current log notes, check the mynotes folder and the log to see what was changed, when, and why!
+- For all changes, additions, and updates - check the mynotes folder and the log to see what EXACTLY was changed, when, and why!

 ***Hierarchical Clustering***
 - Description: Builds a tree-like structure of clusters, showing how each review is grouped at various levels of similarity.